 Yes.
 The ACA requires insurance companies to give enrollees who receive premium tax credits a 90-day grace period for non-payment of premiums before the policy can be terminated, provided the enrollee has paid at least one month's premium.
 Claims must be paid during the first 30 days of the grace period, but the insurer may suspend payments to providers during the remainder of the grace period.
 In order to keep coverage at the end of the grace period, a consumer's account must be fully paid within 90 days of missing a premium payment.
-For example, a consumer who misses a payment in July but makes payments in August and September will be terminated in October if he or she has not also paid the missing payment from July.
+For example, consumers who miss a payment in July but make payments in August and September will be terminated in October if they have not also paid the missing payment from July.
 And, a company may deny coverage in the next year if the consumer is in the grace period.
 For example, a consumer who misses a payment in November and December may be denied coverage in January if they haven't paid premiums due the year before.